Alais29/femhack-frontend-challenge/README.md

  ## More about this project

+Frontend Challenge from the femhack hackathon Vol. II by Nuwe on July 2023, where a series of charts are shown to properly visualize internet usage data around the world.
  ### Users x Year Chart

 In this chart, you can check the number of internet users worldwide by year, spanning from 1980 to 2020.